Properties of the tensor state $bc\overline{b}\overline{c}$: Mass and current coupling of the tetraquark

 Numerical calculations are performed over a wide range of the parameters $ M^{2}$ and $s_{0}$.
-Analysis of these predictions allows us to fix the working windows for $M^{2}$ and $s_{0}$, where all aforementioned restrictions are obeyed.
+In Fig.\ \ref{fig:WideRange}, we plot the mass $m$ in the range $M^{2}=8-20~\mathrm{GeV}^{2}$ at some fixed $s_{0}$.
+Analysis of these results allows us to fix the working windows for $M^{2}$ and $s_{0}$, where all aforementioned restrictions are obeyed.
 We find that the regions

 comply with these constraints.
 Indeed, on the average in $s_{0}$ at maximal and minimal $M^{2}$ the pole contribution is $\mathrm{PC}\approx 0.56$ and $ \mathrm{PC}\approx 0.75$, respectively.
 The nonperturbative term is positive and at $M^{2}=12~\mathrm{GeV}^{2}$ forms less than $1\%$ of the whole result.
 The dependence of $\mathrm{PC}$ on the Borel parameter is plotted in Fig.\ \ref{fig:PC}, in which all curves exceed the limit line $\mathrm{PC} =0.5$.